brittbabbitt/code-challenge/mock-server/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+note: both README files are the same instructions.
+If you have any questions, please feel free to reach out to me.

+babbitt.brittany@gmail.com
+678-907-4513